-The aim of this report is to provide a useful tool for the standardisation of a method to identify and evaluate cities in respect of several societal city challenges.
-Such a tool will allow practitioners to be able to examine these challenges in a simple way with accurate information about how these challenges might affect cities and how and why cities might come to understand urban vulnerability as soon as possible.
+The aim of this report is to provide a useful catalogue for the standardisation of a method to identify and classify the main societal city challenges.
+Such a catalogue will allow practitioners to be able to examine these challenges in a simple way with accurate information about how these challenges might affect cities and how and why cities might come to understand urban vulnerability as soon as possible.

-Although its title is "Climate Change Challenge Catalogue", during the development of the necessary joint work to prepare this deliverable its approach was redefined to cover a wider definition of "challenge".
-This was due to the fact that nature-based solutions (NBS) are solutions to a number of societal challenges and not only climate change issues.
+Although initially the title of this deliverable was "Climate Change Challenge Catalogue", during the development of the joint work needed to prepare this deliverable its approach was redefined to cover a wider definition of "challenge".
+This was because nature-based solutions (NBS) are solutions to a number of societal challenges and not only climate change issues.
+For that reason, the title was modified to the current one.
+Urban GreenUP approach contains 10 challenges (based on classification created by the EKLIPSE initiative):